yairgd/yairgd.github.io/content/about/_index.md

 These are some of the technologies I know and have experienced:
 * Linux - Expert level in Linux stuff like User and Kernel space programming.
 Linux scripts like bash/pythons.
 Linux distributions like Gentoo, Debian, Embedded Linux and Yocto project and  BSP.
 GNU toolchain: GCC, GDB, Make, CMake, etc'.

 * Microcontrollers: Low-level programming with CPUs like STM32/Atmel cortex M series, Soft microcontrollers like NIOS2.
 Boot loaders programming.
-Differents embedded IDEs  like kail, IAR, and GNU tools
+Differents embedded environments like kail, IAR, and GNU tools (open OCD, cross compilers)

 * FPGA coding, HW tests, lab equipment, and bords bring up.
 I work with Zync-7000, Cyclone and spartan-6.
 I have a full-scale FPGA experience from design to simulation, synthesis,  flushing the code to FPGA,  testing and integration with SW (from bare metal to Linux userspace code).